01.

 03.

-In May 2021 we successfully launched FIDA (The Futures Institute at Dollar Academy) with a vision to tackle three fundamental challenges – the need to find a compelling alternative to traditional classroom teaching and exams; equitable access to education; and sustainability.
+Launched in May 2021, FIDA (the Futures Institute at Dollar Academy), is our innovative educational initiative which responds to the need for change and with a vision to tackle three fundamental challenges: 1) the need to find a compelling alternative to traditional classroom teaching and exams; 2) equitable access to education; 3) sustainability.

-FIDA’s courses, projects and our Diploma all share three key characteristics:
+FIDA’s challenges and qualifications all share three key characteristics:

 They are rooted in at least one of the UN Sustainable Development Goals.